DVMProject/dvmfirmware/README.md

 # Digital Voice Modem Firmware

-The DVM firmware provides the embedded microcontroller implementation of a mixed-mode DMR/P25 or dedicated-mode DMR or P25 repeater system.
+The DVM firmware provides the embedded microcontroller implementation of a mixed-mode DMR, P25 and/or NXDN or dedicated-mode DMR, P25 or NXDN repeater system.
 The firmware; is the portion of a complete Over-The-Air modem implementation that connects directly to an appropriate air interface (usually a analog radio) and performs the actual reception and creation of the digitial waveforms.

 This project is a direct fork of the MMDVM (https://github.com/g4klx/MMDVM) project.